IBM-Bluemix-Docs/fss-financial-optimization-service/aboutPortfolioOptimization.md

 {:shortdesc: .shortdesc}
 {:codeblock: .codeblock}

-# About Portfolio Optimization
+# About {{site.data.keyword.portfolio_optimization_short}}
 {: #about_portfolio_optimization}

-The Portfolio Optimization service helps investment managers understand the optimal trade-offs between risk and reward based on changes in the portfolio.
+The {{site.data.keyword.portfolio_optimization_short}} service helps investment managers understand the optimal trade-offs between risk and reward based on changes in the portfolio.
 The framework is built upon a flexible mathematical model which allows for solving a wide range of investment problems based on the objectives and constraints.
 {:shortdesc}

 Some applications of the optimizer for investment management include